 Our assessments are chiefly based on four critical performance areas, including Comfort, Portability, Features, and Durability.
 Below, we discuss how each affects the overall performance of a quality lawn chair, and which models stood out as top performers in each area.

-The camp style chairs, like the ALPS Mountaineering King Kong Chair, generally scored the highest as they all packed into their own included carrying bags.
-We also gave the Webbing Chair from Lawn Chair USA a high score because of how light it is at around four pounds, and how flat it folds.
+The camp-style chairs, like the ALPS Mountaineering King Kong, Coleman Cooler Quad, and Kijaro Dual Lock, generally score the highest as they all packed into their own included carrying bags.
+In the Kijaro's case, you can skip the bag, as the chair itself has a shoulder strap on the frame that works well in conjunction with its namesake locking mechanism holding it closed in transit.
+However, its folded length is nearly 4 feet, which isn't very compact nor convenient.
+We gave the Lawn Chair USA Webbing Chair a high score here because of how light it is at around four pounds, and how flat it folds.
 Some of the other chairs, especially the zero gravity chairs, are best as patio furniture, as they don't pack down that small and typically weigh 15 or more pounds.

-Once again, we really liked the features of the Timber Ridge and the Best Choice chairs, as our lead tester loved that the headrest can also be used as back support.
-They both also came with detachable cupholder trays that could also hold a book or sunglasses.
+Once again, we really appreciate the features of the Timber Ridge and the Best Choice chairs.
+Our lead tester loved that the headrest can also be used as back support.
+They both came with detachable cupholder trays that could also hold a book or sunglasses.
 The best feature of all was the recliners, especially if the lockouts were easy to use and the weight was well balanced, like on the Caravan Sports chair.
 The Quik Shade MAX Shade Chair stands out with its unique canopy to provide shade.
-It was a little jerky to set up, but we did appreciate our own little shade, instead of baking in the sun.
-The one other really unique feature we saw was the cooler in the armrest of the Coleman, which fits four 12-oz cans and some ice.
+It was a little jerky to set up, but we did appreciate our own little shade that kept us from baking in the sun.
+The one other really unique feature we saw was the cooler in the armrest of the Coleman, which fits four 12-ounce cans and some ice.

-We assessed durability not only by using them, but by leaving the products out in the full summer sun, as well as getting them wet for extended periods to look for signs of weathering.
+We assessed durability not only by using them but by leaving the products out in the full summer sun and getting them wet for extended periods to look for signs of weathering.